MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-android-for-work.md

         >  - If the system's lock screen timeout is longer than the number of seconds for device to show the screensaver, then the screensaver shows until the lock screen appears.
         >  - If the system's lock screen timeout is shorter than the number of seconds the device is inactive, then the screensaver shows as soon as the device's lock screen appears.

-### Dedicated devices only

-      - **MHS Sign-in screen**: **Enable** shows a sign-in screen on the Managed Home Screen.
+      - **MHS Sign-in screen** (*Dedicated devices only*): **Enable** shows a sign-in screen on the Managed Home Screen.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 This sign-in screen and related settings are intended for use on dedicated devices enrolled with Microsoft Entra shared device mode.

         When enabled, also configure: